-If your dog has never done agility before, you can take our Intro to Agility class after attending Orientation and at least two manners Flex Classes.
+If your dog has never done agility before, you can take our Intro to Agility workshop after attending Orientation.
+We strongly recommend attending at least two manners Flex Classes if you have never taken group dog training classes elsewhere.
 Our agility program is fast-paced, and it's imperative that you are familiar with our training techniques & class policies, and that your dog is capable of focusing on you around other dogs in close proximity.

 After you have taken Intro to Agility, you may repeat that class as much as you'd like, or move on to Performance Fundamentals if you decide you'd like to pursue the sport.
 Students take Performance Fundamentals a minimum of 6 times before moving on to more advanced classes.